codepod-io/user-study/Manual.md

 ### (Best?)
 Practices to order the pods

-- put logical related code pods into a scope
+- Put logical related code pods into a scope
-- use nested scopes to build a hierarchy:
+- Use nested scopes to build a hierarchy:
   - inner scope represents lower level functions
   - outer scope represents higher level functions.
   - inner scope expose APIs into outer scope
-- use def-use edges to layout the pods.
+- Use def-use edges to layout the pods.
 E.g., order the pods so that edges flow from top-left to bottom-right.

 <img src="assets/best-practice.png" alt="" width="800"/>